Snowflake-Labs/sfguide-tasty-bytes-zero-to-app/labs/tasty_bytes_zero_to_spcs_app.md

 }
 ```

-Throughout the `Home.js` and `Details.js` we then update all call to the backend to use the common helper function from `Utils.js` to call the backend, like this:
+Throughout the `Home.js` and `Details.js` we then update all calls to the backend to use the common helper function from `Utils.js` to call the backend, like this:
 ```js
 const url = `${backendURL}/franchise/${franchise}/trucks?start=${fromDate}&end=${toDate}`;
 fetch(url, getRequestOptions(location.state))